leonp84/code-institute-project-4/README.md

 TaskFlow is a free, customizable and distraction free Kanban Web application that allows users to keep track of tasks related to a professional or personal project.
 The app has a minimalistic visual design with build in theme toggle, and allows users to customize their Kanban boards, columns and tasks as needed.

 The app is fully responsive across all screen sizes, with the main design breakpoint at portrait tablet size (768px).
-By nature of its contents – a multi column board with tasks and drag and drop functionality – users will find the app works best on the larger screens of laptops or desktops, even though smaller screens have 100% the functionality of its larger counterparts.
+By nature of its contents – a multi column board with tasks and drag and drop functionality – users will find the app works best on the larger screens of laptops or desktops, even though smaller screens have nearly all the functionality of its larger counterparts.

 # UX